justinklam/jungle/README.md

 # Jungle

-Jungle is a mini e-commerce application built with Rails 4.2.
+Jungle is a mini e-commerce application built with Ruby and Rails 4.2.

 ## Final Product
 ### Main Page